HenestrosaDev/audiotext/README.md

 ## Acknowledgments

-I've made use of the following resources to make this project:
+I have made use of the following resources to make this project:

 - [Extracting Speech from Video using Python](https://towardsdatascience.com/extracting-speech-from-video-using-python-f0ec7e312d38)
 - [How to Translate Python Applications with the GNU gettext Module](https://phrase.com/blog/posts/translate-python-gnu-gettext/)